 Particle model theory applied to energy transfer in state changes, internal

-energy, latent heat and particle motion in gases
+energy, latent heat and particle motion in gases and gas pressure

 Doc Brown's Physics Revision

 The particle model has been developed to explain the

 properties of the three states of matter, namely gas, liquid and solid.

 The particle model also provides a way of describing the

 changes of state between a gas, liquid and the solid state of a material.